 Please Note: The following perspective renderings illustrate the complete build-out of the proposed Capital Culture District Project.
 This will occur over the coming years and may take more than a decade to realize.
-It is anticipated that redevelopment of many properties proximate to the site will occur over this time frame and will result in a future context that is more built up than shown here.
+To that end, and to portray the completed project in its future context, the anticipated and likely building massing of redevelopments of many properties proximate to the site.
+These are shown as translucent light-grey tones.